 Canada immigration

+Since every province has its own Provincial Nominee Program (PNP), each with many different streams, it can be a challenge to sort through them all to find which ones you’re eligible for.
 This is made even more complicated by the fact that provinces often change requirements and open and close streams.
 The trick to getting a provincial nomination is taking the time to research and monitor all programs you might be eligible for.

-Like in-demand occupation streams, job offer streams are designed to help employers in the province meet their labour needs.
+If you have a job offer and your employer is located in a province with this type of nominee program, you may be eligible to apply for a provincial nomination certificate.
+These streams are designed to help employers in the province meet their labour needs.
 If an employer is unable to fill a position from the local labour market, job offer streams give them access to the international market.

 The benefit of job offer streams is that many allow employers to bypass the Labour Market Impact Assessment (LMIA) process.
 Many provinces have agreements with the federal government that allow them to issue ‘letters of support’ to successful nominees.
 These letters can be used to apply for a Canadian work permit in lieu of an LMIA.
 This makes it easier for employers to hire foreign applicants, which can also make it easier to secure a role in Canada.